jhlau/jhlau.github.io/_pages/cv.md

 ## Invited Keynotes, Talks and Tutorials
 - [2025]&nbsp; **Teaching NLP/Using NLP for Teaching (Panelist)**, ALTA
+- [2025]&nbsp; **Ten Years of Abstractive Summarisation: A Whirlwind Tour and Future Directions (Keynote)**, New Frontiers in Summarization Workshop, EMNLP
 - [2024]&nbsp; **Generative AI and Ethics**, Mentone Girls' Grammar
 - [2023]&nbsp; **Few-shot Detection of State-Sponsored Agents in Disinformation Campaigns**, Understanding and Countering Mis/Disinformation Workshop 2023
 - [2023]&nbsp; **Careers Night in Data Science, AI & NLP (Panelist)**, The University of Melbourne